Rules and Regulations

 - The fee for up to two vehicles is included in your campsite fee, all other vehicles must purchase an “Additional Vehicle Permit” at the campground upon registration and park in the “additional vehicle” parking area.
 The number of additional vehicles permitted per campsite may be limited by the superintendent or gate staff.

 - All visitors to the campground must purchase a day use pass and their vehicles must be parked in the additional vehicle parking areas

 - No visitors are allowed to enter the campground or park after 9:00 p.m.

 - Day visitors must leave the campground by 10:00 p.m.

 - Overnight visitors must pay “Overnight Guest” fee per person and/or per vehicle fee.

 - Seasonal campers may purchase a seasonal visitor permit which allows visitors to their site at no charge to the visitor.
 Seasonal visitors pass is non-transferrable.
 Please advise the gate staff if you are expecting day visitors.

-- Alcohol may only be consumed on a registered campsite.
+- Alcohol / Cannabis may only be consumed on a registered campsite.

-- Alcohol is not permitted in day-use or public areas including picnic shelters.
+- Alcohol / Cannabis are not permitted in day-use or public areas including picnic shelters.